Incrementis/IEEE-Dwarven-Voice-Classic-/README.md

 # IEEE-Dwarven-Voice-Classic-

 This is a custom voice mod for a custom character that is generated during character creation.
-The voice is that of a classic dwarf.
+The voice is that of a classic dwarf (Fan-Fiction).

 If you click on the image below you will be taken to a sort of teaser video on YouTube.